fsrs

 Attributes: card_id: The id of the card being reviewed. rating: The rating given to the card during the review. review_datetime: The date and time of the review. review_duration: The number of milliseconds it took to review the card or None if unspecified.

-Returns a JSON-serializable dictionary representation of the ReviewLog object.
+Returns a dictionary representation of the ReviewLog object.

 Creates a ReviewLog object from an existing dictionary.